 Kenneth Foard McCallion graduated from Yale University with a BA in 1968.
 After working for the federal government in various positions after college, he then enrolled at Fordham Law School in New York City, where he received a J.D. in 1971.
-While at Fordham, he was one of the founding editors of the Urban Law Journal, and spent much of his time during his law school years working for the New York City Health Department on various Medicaid and health care structural issues.
+While at Fordham, he was one of the founding editors of the Urban Law Journal and spent much of his time during his law school years working for the New York City Health Department on various Medicaid and health care structural issues.

 Ken also led the investigation and prosecution of Daniel Cunningham, the president of another mob-controlled union which controlled the security guards at the Shoreham Nuclear Power Plant and other vulnerable federal and state facilities.
 Ken was featured in an investigative report by CBS’s 60 Minutes of unsafe conditions and mob infiltration of nuclear power plants.
 Ken later brought to trial one of the first civil RICO fraud cases in the country against executives of a utility company, LILCO, relating to their repeated pattern of misrepresentations to state regulators in order to get $2.5 billion in nuclear power construction costs passed onto Long Island ratepayers.
-The settlement of the case was the largest involving a rebate to ratepayers by a power company up to that time.
+The settlement of the case was the largest of its kind involving a power company up to that time.
 These criminal and civil cases involving the Shoreham Nuclear Power Plant, organized crime and racketeering fraud became the basis of Ken’s first book, Shoreham and the Rise and Fall of the Nuclear Power Industry.

 Ken then went on to serve as an Assistant U.S. Attorney and Special Assistant U.S. Attorney with the U.S. Department of Justice, working primarily on international fraud and counterintelligence cases, often involving the activities of the Russian mob, both in the U.S. and in Europe.
 During much of this period of time, he acted as liaison for the U.S. Department of Justice and U.S. intelligence agencies with INTERPOL and other foreign and international law enforcement and intelligence agencies.